/

 Broadband & Technology Expert

 "Cuckoo was one of the most refreshing ISPs I tested, thanks to the combination of simple bills, good hardware and honest speeds.
-The May 2026 customer-base transfer means this review now matters most for existing customers and historical comparison.
-New shoppers should compare live alternatives instead of assuming Cuckoo is still available to order."
+The Onestream update means this review now matters most for existing customers and for understanding the service we tested.
+New shoppers should compare live alternatives and current Onestream-run Cuckoo information rather than relying on legacy Cuckoo package names."

 Telecoms Analyst ISP Auditor Network Infrastructure Broadband Expert